arizonaCameraLab/ASDP_Render_Module/README.md

       that the power and data cables can reach all orientations of the ball as it scans without binding.* For the safest capture, specify the `--target <id>` command-line option and then only turn on the first target for the first run (`--target 1`), then turn only the other on and re-run with `--target 2`.
-    - Run the **Camera_Calibration_Estimate_Distortion_Extrinsics** program and give it **cameras_opt.json**
+    - Run the **Camera_Calibration_Estimate_Distortion_Extrinsics** program and give it **cameras_opt.json**,
-      (**camera.json** for multi-target calibration), **targets_lateral_opt.json** (**targets.json** for
-      multi-target calibration) and gimbal configuration files, the poses file, the root directory where the simulation or measurement data was stored (camera_images directory), the threshold in pixel counts above which the target brightness will be found, and an output file name.
+      **targets_lateral_opt.json** and gimbal configuration files, the poses file, the root directory where the simulation or measurement data was stored (camera_images directory), the threshold in pixel counts above which the target brightness will be found, and an output file name.
 (If using a cool IR target, use the `--invert` command-line option to invert the images before testing and use a threshold that is 65535 - threshold.)
-      This will produce a JSON configuraion file with the estimated extrinsics and distortion parameters updated based on the image data.
+      Then give it the name of an optimized output JSON configuration file with the estimated extrinsics and distortion parameters updated based on the image data (perhaps `cameras_final.json`).
 When using automatic edge brightness adjustment, add the `--writeMap` command-line option to write out the map from ideal to distorted locations in each camera for later examination.
 This file can be copied into the Render Module's *ASDP_Render_Module_Configs* directory named as `#.map.csv` (where # is the camera serial number) for use during rendering.
         - When run with a single target, this will not estimate the camera extrinsic or instrinsic parameters, only the distortion parameters.
 These will be used to construct a bag-of-mappings distortion model that will be accurate near the target depth.
-        - When run with multiple targets at different depths, this will also estimate the camera extrinsic and intrinsic parameters, which will be accurate over a range of depths.
-If the `--target <id>` command-line option was used during data collection, also add `--offsetThresholdPixels 200000` when running the estimation so that it does not ignore any target matches.
+        - When run with multiple targets (which must be at different depths), this will also estimate the camera extrinsic and intrinsic parameters, which will be accurate over a range of depths.
+          If the `--target <id>` command-line option was used during data collection, also add `--offsetThresholdPixels 200000` when running the estimation so that it does not ignore any target matches due to initial parameter errors.
 - **Use distortion:**
     - Copy the optimized camera configuration file to the Render Module's configuration directory as #.json (where # is the camera serial number).